Hongnodie/Apollo-Server-Client-Template/README.md

-  # Apollo-Server-Client-Template (with MongoDB)
+  # Apollo-Server-Express-Template (MongoDB & Express)

+  Feature 1: <br>
-  MongoDB connected, so that data are saved to and re-called from the cloud database(alais "DB") server
+  MongoDB connected, so that data are saved to and re-called from the cloud database(alais "DB") server <br>
+  Feature 2: <br>
+  Express oriented - which means use <span>express npm package</span> plus <span>apollo-server-express</span> (additional freedom in self defining some connection configuration)

   ## Table of Contents